ksiv/junit-basics/README.md

         </dependency>

-Although, it's best to understand what is inside if something goes not well.
+Although, it's best to understand what is inside if something goes wrong.
 You need two basic components: ENGINE and API.
 For parameterized tests you need one more component: Params